chazwatkins/ash_training/labs/6-policies.md

 ## Try on your own

 - Generate policy flow charts with `mix ash.generate_policy_charts --all`.
 You can add the `--format png` option, but that requires `npm install -g @mermaid-js/mermaid-cli`, which people tend to have issues with due to node versions.
+To view the charts otherwise, paste the mermaid code into the [Mermaid Live Editor](https://mermaid.live/edit)

 - Add a flag on tweets called `:private`.
 Add a checkbox to the UI for it.
 Only show private tweets to users who are the author of the tweet.